10 PR campaign examples

 Why Did It Work?

-Ikea’s #StayHome commercial arrived at the perfect time, making the campaign popular among worldwide users.
-Furthermore, Ikea’s approach came in to help consumers look at the quarantine concept from a different point of view instead of considering that staying home is suffocating and sets limits to their everyday life.
+Ikea’s #StayHome commercial arrived at the perfect time, making the campaign popular worldwide.
+Furthermore, Ikea’s approach came in to help consumers look at the quarantine concept from a different point of view instead of considering that staying home is suffocating and sets limits to their everyday lives.

 Why Did It Work?